Anomalous Energy Injection in the Gross-Pitaevskii Framework for Turbulence in Neutron Star Glitches: Abstract

 \section{Abstract}

 Neutron star glitches---sudden increases in rotational frequency---are thought to result from angular momentum transfer via quantized vortices in the superfluid core.
-Using a two-dimensional rotating atomic Bose-Einstein condensate with phenomenological damping and a pinning potential to mimic the crust, we model the dynamics underlying these events.
+To investigate the underlying superfluid dynamics, we employ a two-dimensional rotating atomic Bose-Einstein condensate described by a damped Gross-Pitaevskii equation with an imposed pinning potential that serves as a simplified analogue of a crust.
+Within this minimal framework, we examine the emergence and evolution of turbulent vortex motion following impulsive perturbations reminiscent of glitch-like forcing.
 Our simulations reveal a transient Kolmogorov-like turbulent cascade ($k^{-5/3}$) that transitions to a Vinen-like scaling ($k^{-1}$).
-We identify an anomalous secondary injection mechanism driven primarily by quantum pressure, which sustains turbulent fluctuations in pulsar glitches.
+We identify an anomalous secondary injection mechanism driven primarily by quantum pressure, which can sustain turbulent fluctuations in such a system.
 By tuning the damping coefficient $\gamma$, we determine an optimal regime for energy transfer.
-These findings provide a robust analogy for neutron star glitch phenomena and offer new insights into turbulence in extreme astrophysical environments.
+While idealized, these findings illustrate how quantum turbulence with multiple scaling regimes can arise in pinned, rotating superfluids, and they suggest possible qualitative connections to vortex-mediated dynamics in neutron stars and other astrophysical superfluid systems.

 \textit{Introduction:} Decaying neutron stars exhibit sudden increases in rotation frequency, known as glitches~\cite{Radhakrishnan1969}, caused by the transfer of angular momentum from quantized vortices in the neutron superfluid to the outer crust of the pulsar~\cite{Manchester2017, Hujeirat2018}.
 This transfer is primarily triggered by the vortex avalanche mechanism, in which quantum vortices become pinned to crustal nuclei~\cite{Chamel2008}, preventing the superfluid from spinning down at the same rate as the crust.
 The resulting rotational lag between the crust and superfluid generates a Magnus force on the vortices~\cite{Sonin1997}.
-Once a critical velocity is reached, the quantized vortices unpin from their pinning sites~\cite{Stockdale2021}.
+Once a critical velocity is reached, the quantized vortices unpin from their pinning sites~\cite{Stockdale2021,Schwarz1981}.
 These vortices are then expelled toward the crust, transferring their angular momentum and producing a glitch~\cite{Melatos2008}.
 This glitch process involves a complex vortex avalanche encompassing millions of vortices, triggering their depinning~\cite{Loennborn2019}.